aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt_start.md

 # Getting started:  Installing and Configuring Neuron-RTD

 In this getting started guide you will learn how to install Neuron runtime, and configure it for inference.
-If you'd like to install the Neuron runtime into your own AMI of choice please start with Step 1.
-If you plan to use a pre-built Deep Learning AMI (recommended) follow these instructions: https://docs.aws.amazon.com/dlami/latest/devguide/launch-config.html.
-Using DLAMI is recommended as it comes pre-installed with all of the needed Neuron packages.
-When using DLAMI, you can start with step 3 below.

 ## Step 1: Launch an Inf1 Instance

-Steps Overview:

 1. Select an AMI of your choice, which may be Ubuntu 16.x, Ubuntu 18.x, or Amazon Linux 2 based.
+Refer to the [Neuron installation guide](../neuron-install-guide.md) for details.
 2. Select an Inf1 instance size of your choice (see https://aws.amazon.com/ec2/instance-types/inf1/)

 ## Step 2: Install Neuron-RTD

-Steps Overview:

 1. Modify yum/apt repository configurations to point to the Neuron repository.
 2. Install Neuron-RTD